neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 meaning you don't have to drag and drop these data manually or write a custom script.

-And that really is all there is to **datashuttle**, which aims to, drop into your existing acquisition pipelines whether they be manual or automated:
+Overall, **datashuttle** aims to drop into your existing acquisition pipelines whether they be manual or automated, with two ways to use it:
-- the **graphical interface** can be used instead of manual folder creation, reducing the risk of typographical errors
-- alternatively, the **Python API** can be used directly in automated acquisition pipelines, removing the need to write you own data-management code

 Below we will give an overview of **datashttle**'s key folder creation and transfer features.

 ## Creating folders with live-validation